 What Could Be The Reason For Your HRT To Stop Working

-We’re back what is the root cause, and it’s not that your body has decided to produce less estrogen and progesterone.
-It has a good reason why it’s not producing as much as it was, you’re no longer fertile.
+We're back to identifying the root cause, and it's not that your body has decided to produce less estrogen and progesterone.
+It has a good reason why it's not producing as much as it was, you're no longer fertile.

 Your body also does continue to produce estrogen and progesterone, just at lower levels because you have less need for them.
-Though research has shown benefits on taking hormones, and I believe they have a place when applied skillfully, taking hormones for the sake of it is not going to correct the dysfunction.
+Though research has shown benefits for taking hormones, and I believe they have a place when applied skillfully, taking hormones for the sake of raising their levels alone is not going to correct the dysfunction.

 Diminished gut health; yeast and/or bacterial overgrowths, pathogen infections